Franklin Miller: Career

 Miller has been called "the father and the architect of the U.S.- U.K. dialogue on nuclear weapons policy."
 In 1985, under Miller's leadership as Director of nuclear targeting for the Office of the Secretary of Defense, Miller constructed the open and close collaboration between the British and American military on nuclear defense and oversaw its expansion and evolution for two decades.

-He played a significant role in the 1998 and 2004 extensions of the 1958 US–UK Mutual Defence Agreement.

 Miller was promoted to the position of Deputy Assistant Secretary of Defense for Nuclear Forces and Arms Control Policy in the fall of 1989.
 In addition to continuing his pioneering work in nuclear deterrence and targeting policy and in US-UK interaction, Mr. Miller played a significant role in the completion of the START 1 treaty, in the 1991 Presidential Nuclear Initiatives, and in the creation of the START 2 treaty.

 In 1993 Miller was promoted to be the Principal Deputy Assistant Secretary of Defense (International Security Policy).
 In September 1996 he became the Acting Assistant Secretary (ISP), a post he held for fourteen months.
 In November 1997, he became the Principal Deputy Assistant Secretary for Strategy and Threat Reduction, a newly created organization.
 He became Acting Assistant Secretary for Strategy and Threat Reduction in October 2000 and held that post until January 20, 2001.
 During the period September 1996 through January 2001 Miller served concurrently as chairman of NATO's nuclear policy committee, the "High Level Group" (HLG).